-We found that the Ahfachkee Indian School was not properly assessing the academic needs of its students.
+We found opportunities for improvement in how the Yakama Nation Tribal School assesses the academic needs of its students.
 The No Child Left Behind Act, signed into law in January 2002, requires schools to complete a comprehensive needs assessment.
 The purpose of the assessment is to provide the schools with a strategy to help them meet the specific needs of their unique student populations.
 Completion of the assessment involves-